Saturday, June 27, 2026

 Of all the amazing masterpieces of architecture India has; they had to pick this!
 Why had they not heard about the largest monolithic structure in the world; the kailasa temple?
 A 107' high building site, two times the size of Parthenon at Athens; carved out of a single rock?

-Part of the taj story is the romanticism associated with the building.
-A king apparantly got it constructed to bury his fourth wife Mumtaj ......oh; was it the third.
+Part of the Taj story is the romanticism associated with the building.
+A king apparently got it constructed to bury his fourth wife Mumtaj ......oh; was it the third.
 Ok, 3rd then!
 There is no knowing how many wives, concubines, keeps and other subjugated women passed thru the royal chambers!
 Islamic love is hard to keep count of !

 I visited Agra first time on a grade 2 school trip.
 I do not remember much except the bus ride and the fact that a teacher scolded me for something which I do not recollect.
 There is no picture.
 I wanted to have my picture taken, since so many other people were getting clicked by the commercial photographers.
 I do not think we had a camera along.
 We were so little and it was more than half a century ago.
 It is pretty hazy!
 It was a day trip, we returned late evening and my mother collected me from school.

 A couple of years later my maternal uncle tagged me along on a trip to Agra.
-This time we stayed overnight with the friend of my uncle.
+This time we stayed overnight with a friend of my uncle.
 They were both completing their M.D. at Delhi.
-We did not see the taj at night.
-This friend had a Rolliflex film camera and I asked for my picture to be taken.
+We did not see the Taj at night.
+This friend had a RolliFlex film camera and I asked for my picture to be taken.
 I posed , they clicked.
 It was a pretend click just to humour a child.
 No individual picture ever got produced.
 You should never deceive a child!
 Being honest is not hurtful, it shows that you trust them with information.
 Simplify it, but tell the truth!
 It is also helpful if you can provide another option while denying one.
-It is very humilating when you lie!
+It is very humiliating when you lie!
 Children know you are lying; as I did!
 Deception has a negative effect on a child's innocent mind!
-You are teaching them it's ok to lie!
-It is not.
+You are teaching them it's OK to lie!
+It is not!

-One of the most beautiful sight in the world is a laughing child.
+One of the most beautiful sights in the world is a laughing child.
 One of the most satisfying thing in this world is being the reason for that laugh!

 I have to admit that Taj looks shimmering in moonlight from a distance.